pantelisgeor/blind_image_denoising/hpc/README.md

 5) In this case the resnet_color_laplacian_2x5_non_shared_bn_16x3x3_128x128_skip_input.json config file is used and the model is saved to a test folder
 * `python -m bfcnn.train --model-directory /nvme/h/pgeorgiades/data_p069/denoiser_pantelis/tests -- pipeline-config bfcnn/configs/resnet_color_laplacian_2x5_non_shared_bn_16x3x3_128x128_skip_input.json`

+>## Working with Git
+1) Create a new branch from the cyclone branch